AnushaBhavanam/EcoBin_Analytics/Readme.md

-# EcoClassifier Flask App README
+# EcoBin Analytics Flask App README

 The Waste Classifier Flask App is a web application that utilizes a deep learning model to classify images of waste materials as either "Compost Material" or "Recyclable Material."
 This app is built using the Flask framework and Python programming language.
 It provides a user-friendly interface where users can upload images and receive real-time predictions about the type of waste material depicted in the image.